robertabenassi/microservice-exercise/readme.md

 - protobuf
 - protoc-gen-go
 - protoc-gen-go-grpc
-(I had a bit of trouble on windows, things should go smoothier on Linux!)
+(I had a bit of trouble on windows, things should go smoothier on Linux!
+Latest version shipped with go 1.17 should be fine!)

 ## Useful commands on docker and utilities